argentlabs/argent-gifting-contracts/README.md

 ### Through the account

 The recipient just needs to call `claim_internal` from the account to the factory.
 As the account is funded with some extra tokens (ETH or STRK) which will be used for the claiming operation.
-Once this is done, the account becomes blocked and is no longer able to send any further transactions.
+If this transaction fails for any reason, the account won't allow to submit another transaction.
+But the gift can still be claimed using the external method.

 ### Through the factory